 Taking it’s inspiration from an American comic book considered by critics and reviewers to be one of the most significant works of 20th-century literature, WATCHMEN by Alan Moore and artist Dave Gibbons, examines what superheroes would be like in a credible, real world.
-WATCHfocuses on the personal development and moral struggles of modern heroes.
-The evening will interrogate “power” while reflecting on contemporary anxieties.
+WATCH focuses on the personal development and moral struggles of modern heroes.
+The work interrogates “power” while reflecting on contemporary anxieties.
 It will deconstruct the hero concept and the hero manifest within society.
-The composition will be put in a contemporary sociological context, questioning our trust in those of political power and raising concerns about those who trust in heroes and leaders to guard the world's fate.
+Put in a contemporary sociological context, questioning our trust in those of political power and raising concerns about those who trust in heroes and leaders to guard the world's fate.

 This engagement is supported by Mid Atlantic Arts Foundation through USArtists International in partnership with the National Endowment for the Arts, the Andrew W. Mellon Foundation and the Howard Gilman Foundation